Crime And Law

 The SUV was discovered nine hours later, but the baby wasn’t found until the next day in the back of an unrelated minivan.

-In the second case, Doomjay held up a pair of Clarkston High School students in 2024.
+In the second case, Doumdje held up a pair of Clarkston High School students in 2024.
 Officials say the last case happened last month when he was accused of helping three inmates who escaped from the Dekalb County Jail.